cellsjs/gluon-cli/docs/users/tutorials/003componentlifecycle.md

 [10:42:09] git checkout develop executed: OK
 ```

-**Pisco GitFlow** will check if develop exists, if not it will be created.
-Anyway **Pisco GitFlow** will check version file in order to set proper version related to master.
+**Gluon** will check if develop exists, if not it will be created.
+Anyway **Gluon** will check version file in order to set proper version related to master.

 The tool will ask for the next release version.